Teslamax/BMC-Lite-HAT/docs/Wiring-Schematic.md

 ---

+## 📦 Phase 2 Considerations (Planned BMC Features)

+In future firmware and hardware expansions, BMC-Lite will evolve beyond passive monitoring to support **active Pi control** and additional diagnostics.
+The following features are targeted for Phase 2:

+- **Bidirectional UART** between Pi and XIAO (GPIO14 TX and GPIO15 RX)
+- **USB CDC** used exclusively for XIAO debug, control, and programming
+- **Optional I²C OLED display** for UI output
+- **Optional I²C GPIO expander** for more buttons or indicators

+To support this, the RGB LED GPIOs (GPIO3/4/5) may be reclaimed, and I²C devices used for expanded capability.
+GPIO15 will be reserved for UART TX from XIAO to Pi.

+---

 ## 🧭 Raspberry Pi GPIO Assignments

 | Function            | Pi Pin # | BCM GPIO | Direction | Description                                  |